 I got back on the John Muir Trail at Arrowhead Lake and arrived at camp a few minutes later.
 I packed up and headed up toward Baxter Lake, hoping to get off trail before sundown.
 It was going to be a long day.

-After reaching Baxter Pass, the descent was a slog – losing 6,000+ feet over 7 miles, marking the end of a 20+ mile day.
+After reaching Baxter Pass, the descent was a slog – losing 6,000+ feet over seven miles, marking the end of a 20+ mile day.
 Surprisingly, I felt pretty good at the end.
 I had spent so much time hiking long distances over the summer that I had finally coaxed my body into handling endurance pretty well.
 I grabbed my usual Red Bull and Flaming Hot Cheetos for the drive home, pulling into my driveway at 11pm.
 It was good to be home again.

 I’ve learned something about developing long endurance in steep terrain.
 Consistency is everything.
-This really encouraged me to stop putting so much emphasis on strength training and start putting more time into building long endurance for bigger adventures next year.
+My performance on this trip really encouraged me to stop putting so much emphasis on high intensity workouts and to allocate more training time to building long endurance for bigger adventures next year.
 Most importantly, I am not going to do these adventures alone!